Vociferous121/Ogasai/README.md

      combat scripts change depending on spells available. i.e. a priest without shadowform will not see shadowform spells.

+     warlock currently broken under level 4 ( needs a pet to work )

 #-- completed and picking out small bugs

     mage frost spec